vishalvp-109989/go-rout-net/README.md

 # Concurrent Neural Network in Go

-A from-scratch, fully concurrent neural network simulator in Go — each neuron runs two goroutines (one for feedforward, one for backprop) and communicates via channels, mimicking asynchronous biological signalling.
+A from-scratch, fully concurrent neural network simulator in Go — each neuron runs a goroutine and communicates via channels, mimicking asynchronous biological signalling.

 This project is an educational exploration of how Go's concurrency primitives can model the parallel, asynchronous behavior of biological neural networks.